bu-rcs/PkgAutoTest/README.md

     May-24 11:18:59.366 [Task monitor] INFO  nextflow.processor.TaskProcessor - [8e/b4bded] NOTE: Process `runTests (grass/7.8.3)` terminated with an error exit status (140) -- Error is ignored
     ```

-    **Issue with test.qsub**.
+    **File permission issue**.
 In this example a file access permission issue was encounterd when copying the `test` directory into Nextflow's working directory.
-This is the example message recorded in the log:
+This is an example message recorded in the log when this error occured:

     ```console
     May-24 10:23:54.217 [Task monitor] INFO  nextflow.processor.TaskProcessor - [9c/87835e] NOTE: Process `runTests (python3/3.8.16)` terminated with an error exit status (1) -- Error is ignored
     ```

     For this situation, check the `.command.log` file in the working directory of this process to determine the issue.

 - **OPTION 2:** If you are able to identify the hash code for the process, such as `9f/7758d6`, then navigate to the working directory of that process.
 In the directory where you ran the Nextflow script, there is a `work` directory.  `cd` into the `work` directory.
 This directory will contain  2 character named directories.  `cd` into the directory that matches the hash code for the module test.
 For our example it is `9f`.
 Within this directory will be additional directories with longer hash values.  `cd` into the directory that matches the starting of the hash of interest.
 For our example it is `7758d6...`.